World News | India, Trinidad & Tobago Ink Six Pacts to Expand Ties | LatestLY

 Several announcements to foster bilateral ties, including the offer of OCI (Overseas Citizenship of India) card to the sixth generation of the people of Indian-origin in the Caribbean nation were made.

-The Ministry of External Affairs said Modi and Bissesar agreed to work together for greater solidarity among the countries of the Global South and to strengthen India-CARICOM partnership.
+The MEA said Modi and Bissesar agreed to work together for greater solidarity among the countries of the Global South and to strengthen India-CARICOM partnership.

 The Caribbean Community (CARICOM) is an intergovernmental organisation of 15 member states in the Caribbean region having the primary objective to promote economic integration and cooperation among the members.

 "Both leaders also exchanged views on regional and global issues of mutual interest.
-They called upon greater cooperation to deal with contemporary challenges such as climate change, disaster management, and cyber security," the Ministry of External Affairs said.
+They called upon greater cooperation to deal with contemporary challenges such as climate change, disaster management, and cyber security," the MEA said.

-On Prime Minister Modi's meeting with President Kangaloo, the ministry said it was marked by warmth and a reaffirmation of the deep-rooted friendship between the two nations.
+On Prime Minister Modi's meeting with President Kangaloo, the MEA said it was marked by warmth and a reaffirmation of the deep-rooted friendship between the two nations.

 "The prime minister congratulated President Kangaloo on receiving the Pravasi Bharatiya Samman Award this year and expressed deep appreciation for her distinguished public service," it said.